 - All applications must be lodged online via Council's website www.clarence.nsw.gov.au.

 - Once you start your online application you cannot save and return later.

 - You may wish to prepare your responses in a Word document, and then copy and paste into the fields below.

 - Attachments such as certificates and licences must be combined into one document before you attach them to your application.

 - You must use your own email address and not one used previously by another person that has applied for a position with Council.

 - For further information about the selection process including tips on how to address the selection criteria please refer to the Careers page on the Clarence Valley Council website.

-For this application you will be required to supply relevant certificates and licences.
+For this application you will be required to supply a resume and relevant certificates and licences.

-Council is an EEO employer and indigenous people are encouraged to apply.
+Council is an EEO employer and First Nations people are encouraged to apply.